seanbreckenridge/malexport/README.md

 `malexport update all` can be run to run all the updaters or `malexport update [forum|history|lists|export]` can be run to update one of them.
 Each of those require you to pass a `-u malUsername`.
 This stores everything (except for the MAL API Client ID) on an account-by-account basis, so its possible to backup multiple accounts

-For the `update lists` command, this uses `load_json`, which is what is used on modern lists as MAL.
+For the `update lists` command, this uses the unauthenticated `load.json` endpoint, which is what is used on modern lists as MAL.
 Therefore, its contents might be slightly different depending on your settings.
 To get the most info out of it, I'd recommend going to your [list preferences](https://myanimelist.net/editprofile.php?go=listpreferences) and enabling all of the columns so that metadata is returned

 Credentials are asked for the first time they're needed, and then stored in `~/.config/malexport`.
 Data by default is stored in `~/.local/share/malexport`, but like lots of other things here are configurable with environment variables: